rumineykova/android-lab/README.md

 * __Step 2:__ Create the game.
 The rules of the game are [here](https://en.wikipedia.org/wiki/Bulls_and_Cows) </br>
 The game should have at least four commits (1) initial 2) building the UI 3) building the the logic for cows and 4) the logic for bulls)

+## Part IIIa:  Working with files: Let's play D-ICEBREAKERS!
+This exercise build on Part I. Open the app you build in part I and extend with:
+Level 4: Rename the 'Roll the dice button' to 'I am feeling lucky' and Add anotter button 'Let's play D-ICEBREAKERS' <\br>
+When you click on Roll the dice, the same behaviour as the one in Part I happens </br>
+When you click on Let's play D-ICEBREAKERS', a random question from this list of questions appears on the screen </br>
+*Important*: Separate the code for geenrating a new number a method called roll_the_dice(), use this method from the <\br>
+handlers for the click event for both buttons. <\br>

-## Part III:  Working with external APIs: Share your score on slack! :hash:
+## Part IIIb:  Working with external APIs: Share your score on slack! :hash:
-Now we know the basics of Android, let's have some fun with it. </br>
-Add a finish button on the main Activity screen, clicking the button sends you to a new screen </br>
+Level 5: Add a finish button on the main Activity screen, clicking the button sends you to a new screen </br>
 On the new screen there must be one button called "Share your score on slack" </br>
 When you click the button your current score should be posted on the slack channel #test-android</br>
 Hints: </br>